TomSmeets/maze/README.md

 [stack](https://github.com/commercialhaskell/stack/blob/master/doc/install_and_upgrade.md): `stack build`

 ## Running
-To Run the project use: `stack exec maze-exe`
+To Run the project use: `stack exec maze`
 The executable can also be found inside the `.stack-work/dist` directory

-For me this was `.stack-work/dist/x86_64-linux/Cabal-1.22.4.0/build/maze-exe/maze-exe` but can be different for you
+For me this was `.stack-work/dist/x86_64-linux/Cabal-1.22.4.0/build/maze/maze` but can be different for you

 `maze Width Height [FilledSTRING] [EmptySTRING]`